acephale4w/acephale4w/README.md

 - 👋 Hi, I’m @acephale4w... this is my TryHackMe profile - https://tryhackme.com/p/nk4w
 - 👀 I’m interested in...
-OSINT, Python, Threat Hunting, Pentesting, and Red Teaming  - not necessarily in that order!
+OSINT, Python, SecOps, Threat Hunting, Pentesting, and Red Teaming  - not necessarily in that order!
 - 🌱 I’m currently learning...
 OSINT, Scripting, Pentesting basics, and DFIR.
 - I participate in OSINT CTF's regularly...
 I have 3 of them under my belt, and, hopefully, many more to come!
 I've done two CTF's with Trace Labs, and one with the ATII (Darkwebathon) - where I've used their proprietary tool: Project Hades.
 - I want to achieve both depth, and width, when it comes to knowledge - that is my (un)fortunate nature - which I've eventually embraced and stopped trying to escape.